 If you plan to buy health insurance for 2018 through the marketplace for Affordable Care Act, or Obamacare, you’ll have less time this year.
 Instead of closing on December 31st, the Open Enrollment Period will be November 1 to December 15, 2017,although state exchanges may differ some.
 If you don’t enroll on time, you could be stuck paying a penalty for not purchasing insurance.

 Under certain circumstances, however, you might still be able to enroll.
 Those who qualify can take advantage of the Special Enrollment Period (SEP) to get onto a plan.
 SEP enrollment requires that you have experienced a life-changing event that kept you from applying during Open Enrollment.

-Who Is Eligible for SEP?
+Who Is Eligible for Special Enrollment Period?